 Attaching clipboards and wall grids to your headboard can save you from all that dreaded paper clutter.
 Both of these accessories are very minimal, frugal, and to the point.
 They help you add a personal flair to the space without adding anything frou-frou to the ambiance.

-Another ergonomic and fully functional idea to accessorize your dorm room is to put a mini-portable printer and stapler on your desk.
+Another ergonomic and fully functional item to add to your dorm room is to put a mini-portable printer and stapler on your desk.
 Not only will it save you a ton of time and hassle during tight assignment season, but will also contribute to the minimalist vibe of the dorm!

 Another handy but visually pleasant accessory to your space can be a trash can.
 Yes, many dorm rooms provide you with a trash can, but you can find a stylish one of your own that suits the overall theme of your space.